kristian-lange-tw/JATOS_docs_v3/pages/Update-JATOS.md

 1. After clicking the _Go on_ button, JATOS will stop itself, replace its program files and re-start itself again.
 This might take up to minute.
 1. Refresh your JATOS home page every now and then until you see your updated JATOS' login screen again.
+1. Check the new JATOS with the build-in test page [localhost:9000/jatos/test](http://localhost:9000/jatos/test) in the browser.
+All tests should be OK.

 ### Special cases